adobe/helix-importer-ui/importer-guidelines.md

 Disabling Javascript in the option is the best solution for speed and memory consumption.
 You can then import thousands of pages.
 With Javascript enabled, things become more complicated for the browser.
 It depends on the amount of code to load and execute, but in general, you can only import around one hundred pages before the browser crashes (too much memory consumed).

 Having Javascript enabled is usually required to capture content which is dynamically loaded which is 100% of the cases with SPA (React, Angular...).
-In this case, you need to create small set of pages to import, run the import and reload the full browser window to flush the memory and run the next batch.
+In this case, you need to create a small set of pages to import, run the import and reload the full browser window to flush the memory and run the next batch.

 We are also working on a cli version of the importer (see https://github.com/adobe/helix-importer/issues/23) where memory can be handled properly.